aimmatic/natural-voice-mobile-sdk-android/README.md

 }
 ```

-The function call when SDK detected the voice from audio streaming data
+The function call when the SDK detects the voice from the audio streaming data
 provided by AudioRecord class.
-The size represent the actual byte array in the data.
+The size represents the actual byte array in the data.
-Where the data represent the binary audio format of FLAC or WAVE depending on
+Where the data represents the binary audio format of FLAC or WAV depending on
 the setting when you start `startRecordVoice`.
 By default, The SDK will record audio
 as FLAC audio format.

-This function can be use to update the UI as voice record is currently happening.
+This function can be use to update the UI as voice recording is currently happening.

 ```kotlin
 override fun onRecordEnd() {
 }
 ```

-The function call when SDK reach the maximum duration or user stop recording manually
+The function call when SDK reaches the maximum duration or user stops recording manually
 by calling function `voiceRecorderService?.stopRecordVoice()`.

-This function can be use to update the UI as voice record finish.
+This function can be use to update the UI after voice recording is finished.
 The SDK will automatically
 send the audio data the server.

 ```kotlin